 As Agent X crouches behind the bullet-ridden table, she holds her breath tighter than a chokehold.
 The terrorist was just at the end of the corridor.
 Anything she could use for defense?

-The altered tenses convey subtle differences, but the overall message is the same.
+Altered tense conveys subtle differences, but the overall meaning is the same.
 Using Past for the character’s mind reference casts her as detached and analytical.
 Using Present highlights her alert and focused side.
 Which angle you feel about presenting, as an author, is up to you.

-As long as you stay consistent with characterization and know the message you’re trying to convey, the tense can serve that message.
-But, even a level-headed character can go into casual distress, and visa-versa with an untrained combatant.
+As long as you stay consistent with characterization and know the message you’re trying to convey, tenses serve a story.

 Still, a novice who switches tenses with no rhyme or reason will read the same as a composer who has no control over timing and harmony.
-There are also many people who suck at playing the piano, and people who suck at reading, thus audiobooks exist.
-The biggest hurdle as a writer is ignoring people who criticize all the wrong places, and they blame the tense because it’s easier to be a grammar Nazi than a linguist.
+The biggest hurdle as a writer is ignoring people who criticize all the wrong places.
+Blame the tense because it’s easier to be a grammar Nazi than a linguist.

 Finally, change is a wonderful thing because there’s nothing more unbearable than boredom.
 As Einstein proved, time is relative.
 If nothing changes, time doesn’t exist.
 The act of change confers meaning.
-Instead of wallowing over which tense you should use, consider how to play with them.
+Instead of wallowing over which tense you should use, consider how to play the time fiddle.

 As a storyteller, you control time.